linode/docs/docs/products/compute/compute-instances/guides/placement-groups/index.md

 {{< note >}}
 - During the limited availability phase, only **Anti-affinity** is available for Affinity Type.
-- Once you create your placement group, you *can't change its Affinity Type Enforcement*.
+- Once you create your placement group, you *can't change* its Affinity Type Enforcement.
 {{< /note >}}

 3. When you're ready, click **Create Placement Group**.
 A summary of your group is revealed.